 - Physical stamina is essential.
-Stage managers are often expected to help move or lift props.
+You are often expected to help move or lift props.

 - A good head for heights may be needed, depending on the technical area of work.

 - The work is physically demanding and brings ever-changing challenges.
-Stage managers are commonly expected to 'muck in' and apply their skills to any given priority, especially at the beginning of their career.
+You will be expected to 'muck in' and apply your skills to any given priority, especially at the beginning of your career.